 - You may return library books from the University of Guelph, University of Waterloo, Wilfrid Laurier University, or interlibrary loan.

-- Please note that the book return bin is not wheelchair accessible.
+- Please note that the book return bin at the loading dock is not wheelchair accessible.
 Patrons who require assistance can contact email@example.com.

 - You can renew your books online.

 Email of Scanned Material

 Scanning services are available to current U of G students, faculty and staff.